-We propose to use an observation-thinning method for the efficient numerical solution of large-scale incremental four dimensional (4D-Var) data assimilation problems.
+We propose to use a decomposition of large-scale incremental four dimensional (4D-Var) data assimilation problems in order to make their numerical solution more efficient.
 This decomposition is based on exploiting an adaptive hierarchy of the observations.
-Starting with a low-cardinality set and the solution of its corresponding optimization problem, observations are successively added based on a posteriori error estimates.
+Starting with a low-cardinality set and the solution of its corresponding optimization problem, observations are adaptively added based on a posteriori error estimates.
 The particular structure of the sequence of associated linear systems allows the use of a variant of the conjugate gradient algorithm which effectively exploits the fact that the number of observations is smaller than the size of the vector state in the 4D-Var model.
+The method proposed is justified by deriving the relevant error estimates at different levels of the hierarchy and a practical computational technique is then derived.
 The new algorithm is tested on a 1D-wave equation and on the Lorenz-96 system, the latter one being of special interest because of its similarity with Numerical Weather Prediction (NWP) systems.

-Keywords: Data assimilation, numerical algorithms, multilevel optimization, a posteriori errors.
+Keywords: Data assimilation, adaptive observations, numerical algorithms, multilevel optimization, a posteriori errors.